 – the Erasmus programme is not restricted to those who study abroad.
 Is also provides financial support for internships and volunteering.

-– it is not restricted to university students: many individuals and organisations can benefit from the programme (the eligibility criteria vary from one country to another).
+– many individuals and organisations can benefit from the programme (the eligibility criteria vary from one country to another).
 Russian language teachers from the Czech Republic, for instance, received funding from Erasmus+ to take part in the Russian teachers’ development course at RLA Durbe.

-– it is not restricted to countries within the EU: the programme also runs in partner countries such as Norway, Iceland, the Balkans, Ukraine, Belarus, Russia… (subject to specific conditions).
+– not just countries within the EU: the programme also runs in partner countries such as Norway, Iceland, the Balkans, Ukraine, Belarus, Russia… (subject to specific conditions).

 – if you apply to a university in a country that on average has fewer demands, the total amount of the grant might be higher.